Starch, sugar, and fiber: Here’s what the 3 main types of carbohydrates mean to your health, plus how to track them

 Dietary fiber is a complex carbohydrate that humans cannot completely digest.
 The benefits of fiber include proper digestion, the growth of healthful gut bacteria, and feeling full.
 High-fiber foods such as fruits, vegetables, beans, and whole grains contain other valuable nutrients.

-There are two types of fiber, insoluble and soluble.
-Most foods provide a mix of both fibers.
+There are two types of fiber: insoluble and soluble.
+Most plant foods provide a mix of both fibers.

-Insoluble fiber doesn't absorb water.
+Insoluble fiber doesn’t absorb water.
 This type of fiber adds bulk to the stool, helping prevent and manage constipation and supporting a healthy digestive tract.
-Good sources of insoluble fiber include bran from grains, skins, and seeds from fruits and vegetables.
+Good sources of insoluble fiber include bran from grains, and skins and seeds from fruits and vegetables.

 Soluble fiber absorbs water to form a gel-like consistency.

 Soluble fiber helps soften stools and lowers cholesterol.
 Rich sources of soluble fiber include oats, chia seeds, carrots, and legumes.

 The Dietary Reference Intake (DRI) for total fiber intake for adults is 14 grams per 1000 calories and is MyNetDiary's default goal.